datastax/astrapy/README.md

 Events are, for example, errors and warnings, as well as requests sent and responses received.

+Events are generally issued during the lifecycle of a Data API or DevOps API HTTP request.
+Note that events are in correspondence with individual requests, and not class methods, some of which in fact involve multiple requests (e.g. the chunked `insert_many` or the database admin's `create_database` with `wait_until_active=True`).

 The simplest usage, when one needs to capture events for a limited span of statements, is through a context manager: